bigdata-i523/hid334/project/outline.md

 ### Data Used
 * RSS Feeds for News / Scores using XML
 	* XML vs. YAML
-* Discussion of MQTT in IoT for similar tasks
+* MQTT in IoT for use in the Raspberry Pi
+	* What is MQTT?
+	* Advantages / Disadvantages over traditional data retrieval

 ## Developing Areas in IoT
 ### Edge Computing